Optimizing Warfarin Dosing using Deep Reinforcement Learning: Background and significance

 \section{Background and significance}

 More than six decades after its introduction, warfarin is still a widely-used anticoagulant.
-More than 8.7~million doses of warfarin were prescribed in the month of August in 2019 in the UK alone~\cite{ho2020trends}.
-Only recently has the number of warfarin prescriptions declined as a result of the introduction of a number of Direct-acting Oral Anticoagulants (DOACs).
-In England, for example, the use of warfarin has decreased steadily since its peak in 2015~\cite{afzal2021prescribing}.
-Still, in many cases, warfarin is the recommended choice or the preferred first-line treatment~\cite{ho2020trends}.
-The goal in warfarin dosing is to maintain blood coagulability of the patient, measured by a dimensionless factor called International Normalized Ratio (INR), in the therapeutic range - usually two to three.
+More than 8.7~million doses of warfarin were prescribed in the month of August in 2019 in the UK alone~\cite{ho2020trends}.While recently the number of warfarin prescriptions declined as a result of the introduction of a number of Direct-acting Oral Anticoagulants (DOACs), warfarin is the recommended choice or the preferred first-line treatment~\cite{ho2020trends}.
+The goal in warfarin dosing is to maintain blood coagulability of the patient, measured by a dimensionless factor called International Normalized Ratio (INR), in the therapeutic range---usually two to three.
 An INR above four increases the risk of bleeding and an INR lower than two increases the risk of thromboembolic events.
 Reported major bleeding incidents associated with warfarin are as high as 16\% and fatal incidents are as high as 2.9\%~\cite{shaw2015clinical}.
 Because of the narrow therapeutic range, high between- and within-patient variability, and serious side effects, warfarin dosing is challenging~\cite{pirmohamed2006warfarin}.
-Some consider the problem of warfarin dosing as the most promising example of personalized medicine~\cite{fusaro2013systems}.
+As a result, some consider the problem of warfarin dosing as the most promising example of personalized medicine~\cite{fusaro2013systems}.